 Most People Don't Know About North Carolina's Deadly Tornado Alley

-Do you live in the Tornado Alley in North Carolina?
+Do you live in North Carolina’s tornado alley?
 The North Carolina Department of Safety has a fantastic tornado resource page on its website.
 You’ll learn everything from early warning signs to how to prepare, what to do during a tornado, and what actions you should take after a tornado has moved through your area.
-Find those tips, and more, on this page of their official website.

 What is spring weather in North Carolina like?